 Here are some of the ways you might be able to get help in financing your tuition for Workforce courses:

 - SNAP (Supplemental Nutrition Assistance Program): Students receiving SNAP assistance may be eligible to take one of TRCC’s workforce training programs for free.
 Click here for more information on SNAP.

-- Veterans Education and Training: Veteran’s Administration (VA) education benefits may be applied to certain non-credit workforce training programs.
+- Veterans Education and Training (view Flyer HERE): Veteran’s Administration (VA) education benefits may be applied to certain non-credit workforce training programs.
 A veteran of the armed forces who is interested in enrolling in a non-credit program should contact the College Veteran’s Administration representative to discuss eligibility requirements and the application process.
-Programs include: Certified Nurse Aide (CNA), Dental Assistant, EKG Technician, EMT, Medical Billing and Coding, Pharmacy Technician, Phlebotomy Technician, Real Estate, Security Guard, and Vet Assistant).TRCC Veteran’s Administration Representative Contact Information: Justin Slater: email@example.com
+Programs include: Certified Nurse Aide (CNA), Dental Assistant, EKG Technician, EMT, Medical Billing and Coding, Pharmacy Technician, Phlebotomy Technician, Real Estate, Security Guard, and Vet Assistant).TRCC Veteran’s Administration Representative Contact Information: Justin Slater: firstname.lastname@example.org

 - Manufacturing Pipeline: Eastern CT Manufacturing Pipeline Initiative is a partnership between state and regional agencies.
 The focus is to develop workforce skills in job seekers via training programs and align those skills to the staffing needs of regional manufacturers.
 For more information about this program and how to apply, click here.

 - Connecticut Indian Council: This is a private, non-profit organization funded by the Department of Labor as part of the Indian and Native American Workforce Innovation and Opportunities Act.
 Students who are able to provide documentation showing Native American Status may be eligible for funding.
 For more information call (860) 535-1277.